John Grey, 1st Earl of Tankerville: Hundred Years War

 Between 1408 and 1413 Henry V granted Grey three annuities, and on 8 August 1415 gave him the forfeited estates of his brother, Sir Thomas Grey, executed for his part in the Southampton Plot.

 Grey fought at Agincourt in 1415.
 On 1 August 1417 Henry V launched his second invasion of Normandy, and in that year Grey was Captain of Mortagne in October 1417, and was with the King at the siege of Caen, where his valiant conduct caused the King to name him a Knight of the Garter.
 Henry V granted the castle and seigneurie of Tilly in Normandy in November 1417, recently forfeited by Sir William Harcourt, a supporter of the King's enemies.

 Grey was subsequently sent with a guard to Powys to bring the recently captured Lollard leader, Sir John Oldcastle, before Parliament.

-In 1419 he was again in France as Captain of Mantes, and on 31 January 1419 was granted the comté of Tancarville in Normandy to hold by grand sergeanty of delivery of a bascinet helmet at the Castle of Roan on Saint George's Day each year.
+In 1419 he was again in France as Captain of Mantes, and on 31 January 1419 (20 January 1418 old style) was granted the comté of Tancarville in Normandy to hold by grand sergeanty of delivery of a bascinet helmet at the Castle of Roan on Saint George's Day each year.
 Grey's continued service in the French wars earned him further grants, and he was made governor of the Castle of Tournay.
-In 1418 or on 31 January 1419 he was created a Knight of the Garter.
+On 31 January 1418/9 he was created a Knight of the Garter.
 In 1420 he was Captain of Harfleur, and by that date was one of the leading landowners in Normandy.

 On 22 March 1420/1, while fording a river near the Chateau de Beaufort at the Battle of Baugé, Grey, Thomas of Lancaster, 1st Duke of Clarence, and many other of the English nobility were slain by a Franco-Scottish force, having incautiously engaged the enemy without proper preparation and with no archers in support.